Dorothy Riggs Pitelka: Biography

 She was born in Merzifon, Turkey, where her father was the business manager of a missionary school.
 (Her father was a great-great-great-grandson (3x-grandson) of Zebulon Riggs (1719–1780), who was one of the first inhabitants of Mendham Township, New Jersey.)
 When she was three years old, the family returned from Turkey to the United States.
 They eventually settled in Denver, Colorado.
 She received in 1941 her bachelor's degree in zoology from the University of Colorado Boulder.
 With the aid of a teaching assistantship and a research fellowship, she became a graduate student in zoology at UC Berkeley and in February 1943 married a fellow graduate student Frank Pitelka.
-The birth of their first child delayed Dorothy Patella's progress toward a Ph.D., which she received in 1948 under the supervision of Harold Kirby.
+The birth of their first child delayed Dorothy Pitelka’s progress toward a Ph.D., which she received in 1948 under the supervision of Harold Kirby.
 Her research for the dissertation involved the study of protozoan flagella by means of an electron microscope.
 She was one of the first electron microscopists at Berkeley.

 In 1967–1968 Dorothy Pitelka was the president of the International Society of Protozoologists (later renamed the International Society of Protistologists).
 From 1971 to 1984 she was an adjunct professor of biology at UC Berkeley.

 She died in the Sutter Oaks Alzheimer's Center in Sacramento, California.
 She was survived by her husband, two sons, Louis Pitelka and Wenzel (aka "Vince") Pitelka, one daughter, Kazi Pitelka, five grandchildren, and four great-grandchildren.
 Louis is retired after a career as a professor of botany, a plant ecologist, and climate scientist.
 Wenzel is retired after a career as a professor of art and a ceramic artist.
 Kazi is retired after a career as a concert violinist and principal violist for the Los Angeles Opera.